 Metro Transportation Options

-A MetroLink station located along Grand Boulevard between Chouteau Avenue and Highway 40.
+The closest MetroLink station is located on Grand Boulevard between Chouteau Avenue and Highway 40/Interstate 64.
 For schedule and information about this station please visit metro's page.

-- The Grand Shuttle offers connections between the station and campus locations
+- The Grand Shuttle offers connections between the Grand station and campus locations

-- MetroBus can also be used to arrive on campus from the station
+- MetroBus can be used to arrive on campus from the station

-- stop northbound at Grand Boulevard and Laclede Avenue
+- Bus No. 13: stop northbound at Grand Boulevard and Laclede Avenue

-- stop southbound near the School of Medicine and SLU Hospital
+- Bus No. 70: stop southbound near the School of Medicine and SLU Hospital

 Confused on how to get from home to SLU using Metro?